 Still, the term "influencer" survives the occasional mockery and represents a growing, legitimate profession driving the creator economy.
 Many influencers embrace the term while maintaining authenticity at the highest level.

-Community Influencer Marketing (CIM) equips influential voices within a brand's community to become brand community leaders.
+Community Influence Marketing (CIM) equips influential voices within a brand's community to become brand community leaders.

-At the risk of stating the obvious, community influencers are also leaders of influencer communities.
+At the risk of stating the obvious, influential people within your community are also leaders of influencer communities.
 Not every creator or influencer has the ability to build this level of connectedness with and among their followers.

-If your goal is to embrace Community Commerce, community influencers are key to attracting the perfect consumers to your brand.
-These people won't just buy your products, they quickly become active evangelists, and community influencers are the perfect individuals to lead them.
+If your goal is to embrace Community Commerce, influential community members are key to attracting the perfect consumers to your brand.
+These people won't just buy your products, they quickly become active evangelists, and these influential community members are the perfect individuals to lead them.

-While it's true that most community influencers have smaller audiences than their macro and celebrity influencer counterparts, some community-driven creators manage to drive online connectedness well despite having hundreds of thousands of followers.
+While it's true that most influential community members have smaller audiences than their macro and celebrity influencer counterparts, some community-driven creators manage to drive online connectedness well despite having hundreds of thousands of followers.

 Image Source: Business2Community.com

-In every case, understanding the difference between regular influencers and community influencers comes down to the quality (instead of quantity) of follower interactions.
+In every case, understanding the difference between regular influencers and influential community memebers comes down to the quality (instead of quantity) of follower interactions.
 Thousands of followers, likes, and comments don't make a community influencer - honest, thoughtful, and relevant engagements do.

 By and large, influencers with smaller audiences build stronger online communities.
 You can see this connectedness in the creator's engagement rate, as well as in the kind of conversations that take place under the creator's post caption.

-4 Reasons Why Influencer Marketing and Community Influencer Marketing are NOT the Same Thing
+4 Reasons Why Influencer Marketing and Community Influence Marketing are NOT the Same Thing

-1. Community Influencers Nearly Always Nurture Smaller Audiences.
+1. Influential Community Members Nearly Always Nurture Smaller Audiences.